-This 464-level rock tunnel, once deep underground to avoid attacks from CPC missiles, is now reserved as a tourist attraction.
-The original atmosphere of the wartime spatial structure is preserved and reflects the tense situation between Taiwan and the PLA in the past.
+This 464-level rock tunnel, once deep underground to avoid attacks from PLA missiles, is now reserved as a tourist attraction.
+The original atmosphere of the wartime spatial structure is preserved and reflects the tense situation between Taiwan and China in the past.
 The especially well preserved Tunnels mark the unique status of Dongyin among the Matsu Islands.

 Meishi Barracks 梅石營區

 This is a place where soldiers stationed on the outer islands could get some rest in the face of all kinds of enemy harassment and bombardment.
 This town used to thrive almost exclusively because of the comfort industry, until the related facilities were closed and the buildings were empty.
 Now, in line with the Ministry of Culture's regeneration of historic sites project, a backpacker inn and a youth co-working space will be renovated and will later be accompanied by a new performance center.
 The government tried to refurnish these old historical sites to add value as another attraction in Matsu.